New York or Remote (US/EU Timezones) /

 - Experiment, discover, design, and build features and layers of abstraction that decrease the amount of thinking and coding that our users have to build authorization into their apps

-- Add features to the core of Oso in Rust – like new language operators – as needed to support new authorization use cases
+- Add features to the core of Oso and Oso Cloud in Rust to support new authorization use cases

-- Engaging with users through support channels (e.g., Slack) to solve their problems and advise on best practices
+- Engaging with users through support channels (e.g., Slack) to help them with their problems

 Plus, help build a company and community from the ground up by wearing other hats, including: